 About the Library

-- Borrowing privileges for Books, DVDs, Scores, and Audio CDs
+- Borrowing privileges for Books, DVDs, Scores, and Audio CDs.
+Policies for:

-- Kindles, calculators, tablets (iPads) and laptops for short term loan
+- Kindles, calculators, and tablets (iPads) for short term loan

 - Research Help (via email, chat, or in person)